- Optimizely X Web Experimentation

 In Optimizely Classic, you measure success with goals.
 The engagement goal (percentage of visitors who clicked any part of the experiment page) is included by default when you create a project.
 You can also create goals for clicks, pageviews, revenue, and custom events.
 The goal you choose as your primary goal determines which variations are winning and losing.
 Goals are saved at the project level.

 In Optimizely X, you use events (not goals) to track visitor actions like clicks, pageviews, form submissions, and purchases.
 Events live on pages, which are reusable URL templates that let you choose where campaigns and experiments run.
-Each time you create a page, Optimizely automatically creates a pageview event for it.
-You can also create click and custom events.
+Each time you create a page, Optimizely automatically creates a pageview event for it, but you can also create click and custom events.
+Events are always on, and you can track them in any experiment—not just the experiment where you create them—so they help you get experiments and campaigns up and running quickly, which saves you time.

 Events are specific to projects.
 They're listed under Implementation > Events.